bcaleffi/terraform/multiple-state/README.md

 ```shell
 terraform destroy
 ```
-*If you try to destroy the networking stuff first propably it will timeout because ec2 instance is using the vpc and subnet stuff.*
+*If you try to destroy the networking stuff first probably it will timeout because ec2 instance is using the vpc and subnet stuff.*